arsenkhad/graph_api/readme.md

 ## To be implemented
 - `docker-compose.yml` file for easier setup and use of secrets instead of some eviroment variables.
-- <b>User creation.</b> Currently API works with existing users only.
+- **User creation.** Currently API works with existing users only.
-- <b>User access setting.</b> Similar to line above, API checks for existing access rights only.
+- **User access setting.** Similar to line above, API checks for existing access rights only.

+[^1]: **aDOT**, i.e. advanced DOT, is a DOT modification.
+Created in Bauman University for computation graphs and other scientific usages.